 This shows that over 95% of users are running macOS 10.15+ and over 90% of users are running macOS 11.

-Given this, starting Jun 1, 2022, macOS versions prior to macOS 10.15 will receive limited support.
+Jun 1, 2022 Aug 1, 2023, macOS versions prior to macOS 10.15 11 will receive limited support.
 What exactly does that mean?
-New features are not guaranteed to work correctly or even be available on these macOS versions, various issues that would require massive workarounds will no longer be fixed.
+New features are not guaranteed to work correctly or to even be available on these macOS versions, various issues that would require massive workarounds will no longer be fixed.

 The apps will still run on the macOS versions that they currently run on and I will do my very best to keep it that way, but there simply are no guarantees.

 Note 1: this article may be updated in the future with newer statistics and a shift in the list of macOS versions supported.
-Current update: May 12, 2022
+Current update: see the information below the percentages).

 • Sep 26, 2022 – as Xcode 14 (which is required for macOS 13 improvements and compatibility) no longer supports macOS 10.12, all future updates will require macOS 10.13 or later.